Dharun235/RA_2025/Code/InvestmentGameExperiment/README.md

 ### 4. Run the Application

+- Connect to the same router as the pepper robot.

 - For introduction conversation with non-ai setup, run the following commands
 ```bash
 python intro_non_ai.py {Person_ID}